UC Washington Center (UCDC)

 How do I get to D.C.?

 Students are expected to arrange their own flights to D.C.; however, they may plan with other cohort members to travel together.
 Once in D.C., public transportation is low-cost and very convenient!
-During orientation, students will be provided a free U-Pass card to use the bus and metro.
+During orientation, students will be provided a free U-Pass card to use the bus and metro (excluding summer students).

 How do I deal with my UCR on/off-campus housing lease while I'm participating in UCDC?

-The answer to this question depends on your housing situation.
-If you have UCR campus housing, please contact UCR Housing Services to discuss your options, and do this EARLY.
-They will usually accommodate your needs as best as they can, either with a reduced rent and or/save your housing for when you return.
-If you have off-campus housing, please consult with your landlord or independent housing office immediately.
+The answer to this question really depends on your specific housing situation.
+If you have on-campus UCR housing, please contact UCR Housing Services to discuss your options, and do this EARLY.
+They will usually accommodate your needs as best as they can, usually in the form of guaranteeing you housing upon your return; however, it may not be the same space.
+If you have off-campus housing, please consult with your landlord or independent housing office immediately to discuss your options.

 Can I use my CalFresh and EBT benefits card in another state?

-Yes, please still apply.
-Occasionally, students below a 3.00 GPA may be accepted, but it's on a case-by-case and quarter-by-quarter basis.
-There is no guarantee of admission.
-Students below the GPA should plan to submit at least one, strong letter of recommendation from a professor or academic advisor.
-Please be aware, any applications under the 3.00 GPA may undergo additional review with our campus UCDC faculty advisors.
+The minimum GPA requirement has decreased to a 2.75, but a 3.00 GPA or higher is still preferred.
+If you are below a 2.75, you may still apply, but please understand there is no guarantee of admission.
+These applications will be reviewed on a case-by-case and quarter-by-quarter basis.
+Students below a 2.75 GPA should plan to submit at least one, strong letter of recommendation from a professor.
+Please be aware, any applications under the GPA requirement may undergo additional review with our campus UCDC faculty advisors.